ruifelixpereira/container-app-gh/README.md

 curl -X GET -H "Content-Type: application/json" http://localhost:8080/albums
 ```

-## Prepare it firts for GitHub Actions
+## Prepare it first for GitHub Actions

-Bfore you will be able to run GitHub Actions to deploy Container Apps you needs to have the following:
+Before you will be able to run GitHub Actions to deploy Container Apps, you need to have the following:
 - A GitHub repository with the source code of your app
-- An Azure service principal and the credentials for authentication with Azure
+- An Azure service principal and the credentials for authentication with Azure.
+It will be used by GitHub Actions to deploy the Container Apps
 - A secret in the GitHub repository to store the Azure service principal credentials
 - An Azure Resource Group where to deploy Container Apps
 - An Azure Container Registry to store the container images of the Container Apps

-1. Create Azure infra resources
+**Create Azure infra resources**

 The following script creates a new Service Principal, a new Resource Group and a Container Registry for container images.
-The new Resource Group will be used to deploy the Container Registry resources as well as the Container Apps.
+The new Resource Group will be used to deploy the Container Registry resource as well as the Container Apps.

 You can edit the variables inside the script to customize the names of the resources being created.